obsrvbl-oss/gcp-flowlogs-reader/README.md

 ## Installation and authentication

-Clone this repository and run `python3 setup.py install` to install the library.
+Clone this repository and run `python setup.py install` to install the library.

 Once it's installed, the `gcp_flowlogs_reader` tool should be available to run.
-You may also invoke it with `python3 -m gcp_flowlogs_reader`.
+You may also invoke it with `python -m gcp_flowlogs_reader`.

 ```shell
 $ gcp_flowlogs_reader -h